trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

-# ICT 302: Content Management Systems (Fall 2019)
+# [UK SIS](http://ci.uky.edu/sis/) ICT 302: Content Management Systems (Fall 2019)

 This syllabus may be updated prior to and throughout the semester by Dr. Greenhalgh and ICT 302 students.
-Please use [this link](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/syllabus/ICT_302_Greenhalgh_syllabus.md) if you want to make sure you have the most up-to-date version.
+Please use [this link](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/syllabus/ICT_302_Greenhalgh_syllabus.md) to access the most up-to-date version.

 # Instructor Information